cuzzlor/graphql-basics/readme.md

-# Graphql Intro
+# GraphQL Basics

-We will be building a [GraphQL](http://graphql.org/) API in Typescript using the SQLite chinook sample database using (amongst others):
+In this workshop you'll build a [GraphQL](http://graphql.org/) API in Typescript using the SQLite chinook sample database using the following librarys (amongst others):

 * [Node](https://nodejs.org) (runtime)
 * [Express](https://expressjs.com/) (web server)